KaiMaffucciURI/AsteroidMath/README.md

 ## Global functions
 I could've made these methods of the Integral structure, but I elected not to for now.
 The module works as-is, and any efforts to simplify it is extra work I unfortunately don't have time for right now.
-- left(integral) - left-hand integral approximation.
+- left(I:%Integral) - left-hand integral approximation.
 Has a recursive version of itself inside of it which includes an additional total parameter.
-- right(integral) - right-hand integral approximation.
+- right(I:%Integral) - right-hand integral approximation.
 Has a recursive version of itself inside of it which includes an additional total parameter.
-- mid(integral) - midline integral approximation.
+- mid(I:%Integral) - midline integral approximation.
 Has a recursive version of itself inside of it which includes an additional total parameter.
-- trap(integral) - trapezoid integral approximation.
+- trap(I:%Integral) - trapezoid integral approximation.
 Has a recursive version of itself inside of it which includes an additional total parameter.
-- simp(integral) - integral approximation using Simpson's rule.
+- simp(I:%Integral) - integral approximation using Simpson's rule.
 Has a recursive version of itself inside of it which includes an additional total parameter.